user-vi/JavaAsASecondLanguage/lecture04/slides/lecture04.md

 ---

 ## HTTP via browser
-When you enter address line in browser, in creates **GET** request
+When you enter address line in a browser, it creates a **GET** request.
-So we can do previous example just by typing in browser:
+So we can do previous example just by typing in a browser:
 > example.org

 ---